-What AI can’t do: Why the human touch still matters in tech writing
+What AI Can’t Do: Why the Human Touch Still Matters in Tech Writing

 If someone has used a product or a service and been through its ups and downs, they would know exactly how to describe it and the genuine problems to address.
 They might even know better ways to approach the situations, ways that may not be present in existing data.

 We have to admit, AI has come a long way.
 These days, it even understands how to bring a human touch to the content it creates—but it still lacks something, and people can sense it.
-Even in technical writing, you can’t just state the facts.
-You have to make it make sense.
+And it gets tricky when people can sense that AI is not sure what it's talking about.

-No matter what you write, it should come from a place of empathy, because robotic words fall short in human society.
-When a person is even stating facts, they come back and reread and think, “Does this sound too cold?
-Is there a nicer way of saying, ‘No, you are doing it wrong—try it this way’?”
+As Financial Times noted, " hallucinations" remain a persistent problem for large language models: even when fed with facts, it can still invent false information, and sometimes it will sound closer to truth than even people can detect.
+This can be a huge issue in tech writing.

-We have to remember that we, as a species, are quite stubborn.
-If even a piece of writing, or an AI Agent, feels like it's forcing us to do something, we’ll instinctively step back and try to do it our way.
+If a startup owner is up at 3 am, trying to understand the user manual to bring their laptop back to “life”, it simply cannot contain misleading content and misinformation.
+This can hugely damage the reputation of the company and cause growing dissatisfaction and even anger among the users.

 AI has been a real deal breaker for humanity.
 But, sometimes, instead of expanding human creativity, AI can easily limit it, even in a more fact-based and data-driven field like tech writing.